PH Change, Really

 When acids dissolve in water, they release hydrogen ions.
 The more they dissociate, the lower the pH becomes.
 This dissociation is often evidence of the acid's strength.

 Strong acids like hydrochloric acid dissociate completely.
-That's why weak acids like acetic acid only partially dissociate.
+But weak acids like acetic acid only partially dissociate.
 The pH change (or lack thereof) reveals which type you're dealing with.

 Base Hydrolysis

 Bases work differently.
-So they accept hydrogen ions or produce hydroxide ions that consume free hydrogen ions.
-Now, this increases pH.
+Here's the thing — this increases pH.
+In practice, they accept hydrogen ions or produce hydroxide ions that consume free hydrogen ions.
 The extent of pH change tells you about the base's strength and concentration.

 Buffer Systems

 Some solutions resist pH changes through buffer systems.
-These are mixtures that absorb hydrogen ions or hydroxide ions to maintain stability.
+Which means these are mixtures that absorb hydrogen ions or hydroxide ions to maintain stability.
 When you see a buffer system fail and pH change dramatically, it's evidence the buffering capacity has been overwhelmed.

 Making pH Measurements Work for You